macinj1/droplets_structure/README.md

    - CV: coefficient of variation based on droplet radius;
    - grain_boundaries: image with grain location;
    - grain_size: area in pixels of each grain.

+The image is rotated around a specific point using the function rotateAround [1].

+[1] Jan Motl (2025).
+Rotate an image around a point (https://www.mathworks.com/matlabcentral/fileexchange/40469-rotate-an-image-around-a-point), MATLAB Central File Exchange.
+Retrieved February 3, 2025.